-Porto Alegre, the largest city in the south of Brazil, is the capital city of Rio Grande do Sul, land of the valiant Gauchos and the infamous churrasco barbeque.
-It is located on the eastern shore of lake Guaíba, and it is the point where five rivers converge forming the Lagoa dos Patos, a huge lagoon navigable even by large boats.
+Porto Alegre, the largest city in the south of Brazil, is the capital city of Rio Grande do Sul state, land of the Gauchos and churrasco.
+It is located on the eastern shore of Guaíba lake, the point where five rivers converge forming the Lagoa dos Patos, a huge lagoon navigable even for large boats.
 The city was founded in 1742 by immigrants from the Azores region (Portuguese immigrants).
-Since the 19th century, Porto Alegre has been receiving immigrants, particularly from Europe (Germans, Poles and Italians), who have heavily influenced architecture and cuisine, among many other cultural aspects.
-Located at the junction of five rivers, Porto Alegre has become an important port as well as one of the most important industrial and commercial cities of Brazil.
+Since the 19th century, Porto Alegre has been receiving immigrants, particularly from Europe (Germans, Poles and Italians), which were of decisive importance, influencing architecture and cuisine, among other cultural aspects.
+Located at the junction of five rivers, it has become an important alluvial port as well as one of the major industrial and commercial cities of Brazil.
 Products of the rich agriculture and livestock such as soybeans, leather, canned food, meats, and rice are exported to several countries.
-The city’s population is about 1,500,000 inhabitants.
+Its population is about 1,500,000 inhabitants.

-The state of Rio Grande do Sul experiences all four seasons.
-It is important to remember, however, that the duration of each season in Brazil (and in all countries of the Southern hemisphere) differs from the period of each season in the countries North of the equator.
+The state of Rio Grande do Sul goes through all the four seasons in their specific characteristics.
+It is important to remember, however, that the duration of each season in Brazil (and in all countries of the Southern hemisphere) differs from the period of each season in the countries situated in the Northern hemisphere.
 The dates of the beginning and the end of each season are:

 Spring: from September 23 to December 21.